2023 Prague shootings: Charles University shooting

-At 14:57:28, the first phone call about the attack reached the medical emergency line.
-Police first received information about the attack at 14:59:06.
-A criminal police detective entered the building at 15:02, with uniformed policemen joining him one minute later.
-When police officers initially arrived, no gunshots were heard from within the building, which led the officers to move slowly towards the fourth floor in "search mode" instead of the fast "contact mode".
-Students were evacuated from the lower floors to the Rudolfinum across the street, while the search party moved upstairs.
+At 14:57:28, the medical emergency line received the first phone call about the attack.
+Police were alerted to the shooting at 14:59:06 and arrived about three minutes later.
+By that point, the gunfire had temporarily ceased, which led police officers to move slowly in "search mode" instead of the fast "contact mode".
+Students were evacuated from the lower floors to the Rudolfinum across the street, while the search party headed upstairs.

 Outside the building, three plainclothes police detectives from a car theft unit entered Jan Palach Square through the Mánes Bridge and began forcing onlookers to take cover behind the Rudolfinum.
-As they were clearing out the square, at 15:11:19, the perpetrator started shooting from the fourth floor exterior terrace using his AR-10 rifle.
+As they were clearing out the square, at 15:11:19, Kozák started shooting from the fourth-floor exterior terrace using his AR-10 rifle.
 The gunfire caused panic outside the building, with crowds of people fleeing the nearby Charles Bridge.

-Detective First Sergeant Jiří P. took cover behind a thick lamp post, relaying information about the perpetrator's actions through his radio.
-Armed with only a Glock 19 pistol, he initially didn't shoot at the perpetrator as there were multiple windows within the perpetrator's vicinity.
-Reporter Jiří Forman, who took cover behind First Sergeant Jiří P., recorded perpetrator's actions from the ground.
-Forman shouted at the perpetrator in an attempt to draw his fire away from students evacuating the building; the perpetrator appeared to have seen Forman and shot at him and First Sergeant Jiří P., narrowly missing them.
-The perpetrator was visible only for a few brief moments to those on the ground, as he kept moving out of view.
+Detective First Sergeant Jiří P. took cover behind a thick lamp post and started relaying information about Kozák's actions over the radio.
+Armed with only a Glock 19 pistol, he initially hesitated to shoot back as there were multiple windows within the perpetrator's vicinity, and he was concerned about hitting people who were inside the building.
+Reporter Jiří Forman, who took cover behind Jiří P., recorded Kozák's actions from the ground.
+Forman shouted at Kozák in an attempt to draw his attention away from students evacuating the building; Kozák appeared to have seen Forman and fired shots in his direction.
+Kozák was visible only for a few brief moments to those outside, as he kept moving around the terrace and out of view from the ground.

-Meanwhile, police officers who advanced into the third floor were alerted that the perpetrator was shooting towards the streets outside.
-It was first erroneously reported that the gunman was on the rooftop, when he was actually on fourth-floor terrace.
-Police officers then lost time searching for a route towards the fourth floor and then to the outer terrace, as the area is difficult to navigate; while the first three floors are accessible by the main central staircase, the position of the side staircase leading to the fourth floor was not immediately visible to the officers.
-Hercík eventually showed them the way to the fourth floor.
+Meanwhile, officers who were searching the third floor were alerted that Kozák was shooting at people outside.
+It was first erroneously reported that the gunman was on the rooftop when he was actually on the fourth-floor terrace, directly above the officers searching the building.
+The officers then lost time searching for a route towards the fourth floor and then to the outer terrace, as the area is difficult to navigate; while the first three floors are accessible by the main central staircase, the position of the side staircase leading to the fourth floor was not immediately visible to the officers.

-At 15:12, the advancing police forces reached the fourth floor and split into two groups; the first group continued their search for the perpetrator, while the second group began initiating first aid to the victims in the corridor.
-Authorities reported seeing "piles of ammunition" inside the building's corridors, adding that the perpetrator had brought multiple weapons into the university.
-The city emergency services also deployed a large number of ambulance units to the scene.
+At 15:12, the advancing police forces reached the fourth floor with assistance from Hercík and split into two groups.
+The first group continued their search for Kozák, while the second group began initiating first aid to the victims in the corridor.
+Authorities reported seeing "piles of ammunition" inside the building, adding that Kozák had brought multiple weapons into the university.
+The city's emergency services also deployed a large number of ambulance units to the scene.